typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ### Data

-The patterns below can be used to find data in a database.
+The statements below can be used to find data in a database.

 | **What we are looking for in data** | **Pattern syntax**                                                                                                             |
 |-------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|